Serena Williams Penalized for Calling Umpire 'Thief' Amid Controversial US Open

 Serena Williams didn't take kindly to a rules violation in Saturday's 2018 U.S. Open women's singles final against Naomi Osaka at Arthur Ashe Stadium in Flushing Meadows, New York.

-In the second set, chair umpire Carlos Ramos assessed Williams with a violation after he said she received illegal coaching from her player's box.
+In the second set, chair umpire Carlos Ramos assessed Williams with a violation after he said she received illegal coaching from her players' box.
 The 23-time Grand Slam champion didn't agree with the call.

 "I don't cheat to win, I'd rather lose," she said, per the New York Times' Ben Rothenberg.
 "I'm just letting you know."